 The Mississippi River Nature Weekend is held each August, providing a variety of outdoor recreational activities and educational activities to our guests.
 Guests can enjoy bird watching, canoeing on the local lakes, tethered hot air balloon rides, seminars and more.
-The Stork and Cork package includes lodging, reception, meals, nature seminars, open-air bus tour, and music for the evening entertainment.
+The overnight package includes lodging, reception, meals, nature seminars, open-air bus tour, and music for the evening entertainment.
 Day visitors are welcome.

 In late April or early May, you can enjoy guided bird watching tours at sunrise and sunset, led by local birding enthusiasts.
 There are also short seminars on topics of interest at our birding weekends.
 Packages include meals, lodging, tours, and social events.
 Day visitors are welcome.